iij1/sannad/README.md

-# Sanaad Pro Analytics
+# Sanaad Analytics

 ## Overview

-**Sanaad Pro Analytics** is an intelligent, integrated system designed to enhance athletic performance while prioritizing injury prevention.
+**Sanaad Analytics** is an intelligent, integrated system designed to enhance athletic performance while prioritizing injury prevention.
 Leveraging artificial intelligence, Sanaad analyzes athletes' movements, delivering personalized recommendations to boost performance and reduce injury risks.
 It also supports the development of smart training programs to improve skills and tracks progress during rehabilitation post-injury.

 ## Features
 1. **Injury Risk Analysis**: Evaluates risks based on metrics like fatigue, heart rate, tackles, and hydration.